-Often discussion in between roulette advantage players is about the accuracy of human clocking when timing the roulette ball.
-I believe this article will provide valuable information on that subject.
-This short video demonstrates roulette computer predictions.
-For this experiment I use modified FFV roulette computer, instead of vibration, it provides signals with flashlight ad beep sound.
-After taking ball time, roulette computer predicts with a beep when the ball is above predicted number.
+Frequently, roulette advantage players engage in debates concerning the accuracy of human timing when tracking the roulette ball.
+I trust this article will offer significant insights on this topic.
+This brief video illustrates the predictions made by a roulette computer.
+For this experiment, I used a modified FFV roulette computer that, instead of vibrating, gives signals through a flashlight and a beep sound.
+After capturing the ball’s timing, the roulette computer predicts with a beep when the ball is above the predicted number.

-- For the experiment, I am using same video spin
+- For this experiment, the same video spin was consistently used.

-- Ball timing was at different diamond positions
+- The ball was timed at different diamond positions as well.

-On the picture, you can notice distribution of predictions recorded on the video.
-Results from taken time measurements at different diamonds are with different colours.
-You can see, the results are very similar.
-To find a distribution of clocking mistakes, we don’t need clocking at all diamonds but only at one.
-Showing some FFV capabilities doesn’t hurt, as you can see that clocking at different positions it didn’t inject any significant errors.
-Perhaps my talking while timing the ball did bring some mistakes.
-I also sorted results by the rotations of prediction.
-You could see data from earlier rotations is only with two ball rotations clocked, a bit less accurate.
-With such predictions and knowing that the wheel is in level, prediction results are still O.K.
-Results at 10th ball rotation would be better if instead of 2, more ball rotations were clocked.
-The hardest part was counting marked dots.
+The picture displays the distribution of predictions captured in the video.
+The results of time measurements taken at different diamonds are marked with distinct colours.
+As can be observed, the outcomes are remarkably similar.
+To pinpoint the distribution of clocking errors, it’s unnecessary to clock all diamonds – one will suffice.
+Although it doesn’t harm to demonstrate some capabilities of the FFV, as you can note that clocking at different positions didn’t introduce any significant errors.
+It’s plausible that my conversation during the ball timing may have induced some inaccuracies.
+I’ve also arranged the results by the rotation of the prediction.
+You may note that the data from earlier rotations, clocked with only two ball rotations, is slightly less accurate.
+Given these predictions and the knowledge that the wheel is level, the results of the predictions are still satisfactory.
+The results at the 10th ball rotation would have been better if more than 2 ball rotations were clocked.
+The most challenging part was the counting of marked dots.
 I counted 52 within 3 numbers (20, 14, and 31).
-It is 72% of all predictions.
-If all predictions were after eighth ball rotation with at least three ball rotations clocked most likely the percentage of good predictions within +-2 pocket would be above 90%.
-For none advantage players wishing to get rich overnight; please do not understand it wrong.
-This video and data do not show the total accuracy of predictions compared to result or to ball drop point, but only the deviation in predictions caused by different clocking.
+This represents 72% of all predictions.
+If all predictions were made after the eighth ball rotation with at least three ball rotations clocked, the percentage of accurate predictions within +-2 pockets would likely exceed 90%.
+However, for those not familiar with advantage play hoping to get rich quickly; please don’t misinterpret.
+This video and data do not display the total accuracy of predictions compared to results or the ball drop point, but only the deviation in predictions due to different clocking times.

 Conclusion

-This roulette wheel has reasonably slow ball deceleration making it harder to have stable predictions.
-Most predicted ball rotations have differences in between them of only 100ms.
-On some older roulette, wheel’s predictions would be more stable even with only two ball rotations clocked.
+This particular roulette wheel features a relatively slow ball deceleration, making it challenging to obtain stable predictions.
+Most predicted ball rotations differ by only 100ms.
+On older roulette wheels, predictions could be more stable, even with just two ball rotations clocked.

 Good test for roulette clocking mistakes.